ashishu007/ashishu007.github.io/blog/_posts/2020-04-17-ICCBR-2020-Conference-Paper.md

 ### Problem
 <div style="text-align: justify">
 The problem statement is to automatically generate the obituary of a deceased person from given a set of features, i.e., details about that person.
-Here, the input is a structured representation given in *attribute --> value* pair and the output is a raw text document/paragraph summarising the input.
+Here, the input is a structured representation given in <i>attribute --> value</i> pair and the output is a raw text document/paragraph summarising the input.
 The paper presents a Case-Based approach that dynamically generate several templates based on the features given for a target problem.
-The templates are extracted from a case-base developed from similar problems stored in a *problem-solution* pair.
+The templates are extracted from a case-base developed from similar problems stored in a <i>>problem-solution</i> pair.
 </div>

 ### Natural Language Generation
 <div style="text-align: justify">
 Let's start with a small introduction on Natural Language Generation (NLG) before we dive into Automated Obituary Generation.
-NLG can be broadle categorised into two different clusters: first, **text-to-text generation (T2T NLG)**; and second, **data-to-text generation (D2T NLG)**.
+NLG can be broadle categorised into two different clusters: first, <b>text-to-text generation (T2T NLG)</b>; and second, <b>data-to-text generation (D2T NLG)</b>.
 </div>

-- <div style="text-align: justify">As the name suggests, in **T2T NLG** our goal is to generate text from raw textual input.
+- <div style="text-align: justify">As the name suggests, in <b>T2T NLG</b> our goal is to generate text from raw textual input.
 For example, machine translation - here we take a text document in one human language as input and produce the same content in different human language as output (see figure below). </div>

 ![Figure 1: T2T NLG](/assets/iccbr/t2tnlg.png)
 <p style="text-align: center;"><b>Text-to-Text Natural Language Generation</b></p>

-- <div style="text-align: justify">For **D2T NLG**, the input is present in more structured format, i.e., tables, graphs or JSON format.
+- <div style="text-align: justify">For <b>D2T NLG</b>, the input is present in more structured format, i.e., tables, graphs or JSON format.
 With those structured inputs we generate a textual output summarising the input values.
 For example, summarising an NFL match - given the scores and other details for input, generate a textual summary as the output (see figure below).</div>

 <!-- D2T NLG. -->
 ![Figure 2: D2T NLG](/assets/iccbr/d2tnlg.png)